 When the second turtle emerges we can’t take it anymore and head down to the beach to watch from a closer but respectful distance so as not to disturb her.

-Westin security had already admonished a couple who happened to be walking down the beach when turtle #1 came out of the sea and got a little too close taking pictures.
-We were happy to see that someone was looking after the turtles and we knew to keep our distance.
+Westin security has already admonished a couple who happened to be walking down the beach when turtle #1 came out of the sea.
+(They got a little too close while taking pictures!)
+We are happy to see that someone is looking after the turtles and we know to keep our distance.

 We end up watching the turtles on the beach until almost 2am.
 By then both are still digging and clearly have more stamina at this hour than we do.